dynamsoft-docs/document-viewer-docs/api/class/editviewer.md

 `eventName`: Specify the event name.
 It can be [an integrated event name](#integrated-events) or a custom event name configured through [`UiConfig`-`events`]({{ site.api }}interface/uiconfig.html#events).

 `listener`: Specify the listener.
-If no listener is specified, unbind all event listeners from the specified event
+If no listener is specified, unbind all event listeners from the specified event.

 **Code Snippet**